ElectronicsTinkerer/zmips-cpu/README.md

 # ZMIPS (Zach's MIPS) CPU

 Despite the MIPS name, the architecture gradually changed away from MIPS to some combination of ARM, MIPS, 6502, and that RISC CPU I made last semester for another class.
 The original datapath and forwarding logic is based on that described in the famous *Computer Organization and Design* by Patterson/Hennessy.
-Looking back, I really should have called it the "ZIPS" CPU...
+It's pronounced "ZIPS" (with a silent 'm' ;)

 ## Instruction layout